Welcome to Bermuda!

 Bermuda Government, Bermuda's largest employer, spender and revenue earner

-In every year without exception, until 2010, Government spending has increased appreciably, to the highest ever total.
+In every year Government spending has increased appreciably, to the highest ever 2020 total.
 Since the final closure of the American, British and Canadian military bases in 1995, recouping the $60 million they yielded yearly has become a Bermuda Government priority, with a mix of tax increases and new taxes.
-In terms of total employers, only the international business sector generally, with 4,701 employees in thousands of different businesses in 2008, has fewer employees than the government.
+In total employers, the Bermuda Government is now easily the island's single-biggest employer.

 Bermudians versus non-Bermudians in the workforce

-In February 2010 almost one in three jobs on the Island were held by non-Bermudians.
+2019.
+December 31.
+One in nearly four jobs on the Island are held by non-Bermudians.

 Business attire